Reproductive Justice

 The Politics of Reproduction, Race, and Power

-The Politics of Reproduction, Race, and Power is a spring 2024 interdisciplinary studiolab course open to graduate students and advanced undergraduates, co-taught by Professor Shanti Parikh (AFAS, Anthropology, WGSS) and practicing civil rights litigator Denise Lieberman (Law).
-It offers an engaged space for students to learn about and develop projects around the topic of the politics of reproduction.
-Students will use interdisciplinary approaches to understand historical, medical, legal, racialized, and sociocultural issues surrounding reproductive choice, regulation of choice, abortion, pregnancy, sex education, new reproductive technologies, and reproductive justice movements, and will examine the connections between scholarly findings and current policies, organizational initiatives, and public concerns.
-Enrolled students will:
+The Politics of Reproduction, Race, and Power was a spring 2024 interdisciplinary studiolab course open to graduate students and advanced undergraduates, co-taught by Professor Shanti Parikh (AFAS, Anthropology, WGSS) and practicing civil rights litigator Denise Lieberman (Law).
+It offered an engaged space for students to learn about and develop projects around the topic of the politics of reproduction.
+Students used interdisciplinary approaches to understand historical, medical, legal, racialized, and sociocultural issues surrounding reproductive choice, regulation of choice, abortion, pregnancy, sex education, new reproductive technologies, and reproductive justice movements, and examined the connections between scholarly findings and current policies, organizational initiatives, and public concerns.
+Enrolled students:

-• Engage with political decision-makers at the Missouri State Capitol
+• Engaged with political decision-makers at the Missouri State Capitol

 COURSE WEBSITE